jacobv95/pyees/docs/1 Variables.md

 ## Units
-The unit is a string.The denominator and the numerator of the unit is seperated using a dash (/).
-The units in the denominator or numerator are sperated using a hyphen (-).
-All spaces are removed from the unit string.
+The unit is a string.
+The unit uses 4 special characters: the hyphen "-", the slash "/" and the open parenthesis "(", and the close parenthesis ")".
+The denominator and numenator of the unit is seperated using the slash.
+All units multiplied with each other are seperated using the hyphen.
+Furthermore, the parenthesis is used to make the unit more readable.
+The parenthesis are unpacked when creating a variable.
+This means that the parenthesis are no longer visible when printing the variable.

 The following units are known:
  - unitless: 1, '', %, None